-RBI Grade B exam is one of the most awaited exams of 2019.
-RBI offers a great career opportunity and therefore it’s no news that the selection for RBI Grade B officer is getting tougher each year because of the increasing awareness about its benefits and perks, while the number of vacancies remains almost the same.
+RBI Grade B exam is one of the most awaited exams of 2021 as it offers great career opportunity.
+It is no news that the selection for RBI Grade B officer is getting tougher by each passing year because of the increasing awareness about its benefits and perks, while the number of vacancies have almost remained the same.
 Experience teaches one a lot of things.
-RBI Grade B exam is a tough nut to crack and will require proper planning and strategy to crack the exam with elevated scores.
-Many students aspire to crack the RBI Grade B exam and enter the prestigious organization however in the process of preparing for RBI Grade B exam they tend to make a few mistakes.
+RBI Grade B exam is a tough nut to crack and requires proper planning and strategy to crack the exam with elevated scores.
+Many students aspire to enter into RBI, however, in the process of preparing for RBI Grade B exam they tend to make a few mistakes.

 Click here to practice free mock tests for RBI Grade B

-Based on observations of hundreds of successful and not-so-successful students in the RBI Grade B exam, we have prepared a list of 13 mistakes that you should avoid.
+Based on the observations of hundreds of successful and not-so-successful students in the RBI Grade B exam, we have prepared a list of 13 mistakes that you should avoid.

 - 1 Below are 13 Mistakes you need to avoid for becoming an RBI Grade B officer:

 - 2 Let us look at each one of the RBI Grade B mistakes in detail:

-- 2.1 RBI Grade B Mistake 1: Waiting for the notification to begin your preparations
+- 2.1 RBI Grade B Mistake 1: Waiting for the RBI Grade B notification to begin your preparations

 - 2.2 RBI Grade B Mistake 2: Starting the preparation of Phase 2 first due to lack of awareness

 - 2.3 RBI Grade B Mistake 3: Ignoring the preparation for Descriptive English in Phase 2

 - 2.4 RBI Grade B Mistake 4: Getting nightmares about finance and economics questions